<?xml version="1.0" encoding="UTF-8"?>

 <link>http://smithsonianscience.org</link>

-<description>Highlights of the Smithsonian Institution’s research in the fields of anthropology, astrophysics, conservation biology, geology, materials science, paleontology, zoology, and global climate change.</description>
+<description>News about the Smithsonian’s research in the fields of anthropology, astrophysics, conservation biology, geology, materials science, paleontology, zoology, and global climate change.</description>

 <language>en-US</language>